 Elizabeth was a founding member of the Bel Canto Wind Quintet, which ran a successful concert series in Ottawa for eleven years.
 This chamber ensemble also toured in Ontario and Quebec, and was often heard on CBC Radio, Radio Canada and in the Ottawa International Chamber Music Festival.

 Elizabeth is also a member of the Capital Brass Works.
 This entertaining thirteen member brass and percussion ensemble performed on its own self run concert series in Ottawa, toured in Ontario and has recorded three CD’s to date.

 Elizabeth has enjoyed teaching for many institutions in Ottawa including the University of Ottawa, Ottawa Youth Orchestra Academy, and Canterbury School of the Arts.

-In 2013, Elizabeth co-created the NAC's Music Circle Program, designed to introduce Autistic children, teens and adults to Orchestral instruments, and to prepare them to enjoy concerts.
-This program now includes people with other disabilities.
-Elizabeth has worked with students at the OCDSB, CHEO, and the Lotus Centre, and with adults in the Young Challengers and LIFE programs.
+Elizabeth has worked with students at the OCDSB, CHEO, and the Lotus Centre, and with adults in the LIFE programs.